Mark Winhoffer

-Mark Anthony Almeda Winhoffer (born 1 March 1999) is a Filipino-American footballer who plays as a midfielder for the North Carolina Tar Heels of the Atlantic Coast Conference (NCAA Division I) and the Philippines national team.
+Mark Anthony Almeda Winhoffer (born 1 March 1999) is a footballer who plays as a midfielder for the North Carolina Tar Heels of the Atlantic Coast Conference (NCAA Division I).
+Born in the United States, he plays for the Philippines national team.

 Early career

 High school

 Winhoffer played for International School Manila in the Interscholastic Association of Southeast Asian Schools (IASAS) for three years.
 He won the golden boot in his sophomore year, and was the IASAS most valuable player (MVP) in his junior year.
 He was the top assist provider in each of his three seasons there, with a total of 46, and scored a total of 30 goals.
 He then graduated from St. Charles North High School in St. Charles, Illinois.

 Youth

 During his time in the Philippines, he was a youth player for Global.
 He also played for Sockers FC when he was in the Chicago area.

 College career

 Yale

 Winhoffer played college soccer for the Yale University Bulldogs.
 In his first year, he was the only rookie to feature in every game.
 In the 2019 season, Yale won the Ivy League title, and Winhoffer was named the Offensive Player of the Year (the first Yale player to win the award) and was also among the First Team Honorees.
 The following season, he became Yale's team captain, but the season was cancelled due to the COVID-19 pandemic.